ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 We begin by defining the required symbolic variables for the geometry and then generating the 2D square geometry by using the ``Rectangle`` geometry object.
-In Modulus Sym, a ``Rectangle`` is defined using the coordinates for two opposite corner points.
+In PhysicsNeMo Sym, a ``Rectangle`` is defined using the coordinates for two opposite corner points.
 The symbolic variable will be used to later sub-sample the geometry to create different boundaries, interior regions, etc. while defining constraints.